flathub/flathub/README.md

 ## Can I help?
 Of course, any help is appreciated, and not only by programming, just check out our [Discord](https://discord.gg/Dz3szYsP8g)!
+<br/><br/><br/>

+###### *The Steam Deck logo is a registered trademark of Valve Corporation.
+This project is in no way officially affiliated with Valve.<br/>All trademarks, logos and brand names are the property of their respective owners.
+All company, product and service names used in this project are for identification purposes only.
+Use of these names, trademarks and brands does not imply endorsement.*